SecretumTheme/secretum/README.md

 ## Github Install & Updates

-The 'master' and 'develop' branches (Github releases) are stable, the most updated, and will contain the newest features.
-The 'wordpress' branch (WordPress releases) is the most stable release and will typically lag several versions behind the Github releases unless a bug or issue was found that effects both releases.
-Updates for Github releases work exactly like any other WordPress theme, other than the theme zip file comes from the Github repo instead of WordPress.
+Once installed Secretum will update exactly like any other WordPress theme, other than the update will come from Github.

-1) Open [releases](https://github.com/SecretumTheme/secretum/releases) and download the current version of Secretum
+1) Open [releases](https://github.com/SecretumTheme/secretum/releases) and download the current version of Secretum Github Release
-2) Unzip the secretum-#.#.#.zip file, rename the directory to 'secretum' (all lowercase), then re-zip the secretum directory naming the zip file secretum.zip
+2) Unzipthe secretum-#.#.#.zip file and open, rename the (secretum-#.#.#) directory to 'secretum' (all lowercase), then re-zip the secretum directory naming the zip file secretum.zip
 3) In your admin panel, go to Appearance -> Themes and click the 'Add New' button, then click the Upload Theme button and upload the secretu.zip file
 4) Click on the 'Activate' button to use Secretum

 ## WordPress Install & Updates

-The 'wordpress' branch (WordPress releases) mirrors the Github releases.
-The published version at WordPress.org is typically behind the WordPress release on Github.
+The 'wordpress' branch is a mirror of the 'master' and 'develop' branches with the Github updater removed.

+The best way to install the WordPress release of Secretum is through the WordPress admin.

 1) In your admin panel, go to Appearance -> Themes and click the 'Add New' button
 2) Type in Secretum in the search form and press the 'Enter' key in your keyboard